What’s the Buzz

 If you or someone you know may have overdosed on Benadryl, call 911 or seek care at the nearest emergency room without delay.

-Wrapping Up: Safe use of over the counter medications like Benadryl
+Wrapping Up: Safe Use of Benadryl

 It is not safe to take more than the recommended dosage of over-the-counter medicines like Benadryl.
 Taking too much Benadryl can cause serious problems, including hallucinations, abnormal heart rhythms, seizures, and even death.
 Always read the labels on OTC medications carefully and ensure that you take the recommended daily dosage.